Abdelmoneim000/alx-higher_level_programming/README.md

     2. Print function and how to use it.
     3. Formating and indexing.
     4. Loops and conditions.
+    5. Modules in python.
+    6. Taking arguments from command line.

   ### Special knowledge achieved for Abdel-Moneim :
     1. flake8 and how to use it.